"We encourage all students to do their best".

 Science, as one of our Specialist areas, has a high profile at Our Lady of the Pines, led by a published scientist.
 The intention is to link it more closely to technology and engineering, thereby providing a rich STEM-based curriculum.
 Students are involved in an engaging, hands on, dedicated science lesson every week.

 We strive to ensure that all students gain a sound understanding of scientific concepts and how these relate to their everyday lives.
-We use the Australian Academy of Science resource, “Primary Connections”, where the units link with the requirements of the Victorian Curriculum.
+We use a variety of digital resources as well as the Australian Academy of Science resource, “Primary Connections”, where the units link with the requirements of the Victorian Curriculum.
 Students learn to predict, observe, investigate, analyse, question, reason, and communicate solutions.
 The main areas that students focus on are Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.

 Each year students participate in projects such as: